 In most cases, this use of Photoshop in marketing happens with qualitative research.
-It’s usually where you are trying out different concepts, and trying to work out “why” customers prefer one version over another.
+It’s usually where you try out different concepts, and try to work out “why” customers prefer one version over another.

-While, there are also quantitative ways to test advertising, what’s shown in that research tends to be much closer to a finished version of the advertising, rather than rough versions as we’ve shown in the Heinz example.
+While, there are also quantitative ways to test advertising, what’s shown in that research tends to be much closer to a finished version of the advert.
 You’ll generally only get a liking and preference score from this sort of research, which doesn’t help you diagnose the “why”.

 Photoshop for marketing - Brand identity

 Adobe Photoshop can also play an important role, when you create tangible assets for your brand identity.
-Photography is an important tangible asset.
+Photography is one of those assets.